-The draft guidance does not introduce any additional policy requirements or duties.
+The Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods does not introduce any additional policy requirements or duties.
 However it provides significant content on the application of existing policy on local living and 20 minute neighbourhoods within island and rural contexts.